segergabriel/FastRobots/Lab10.md

 ### Algorithm

-Every iteration of the Bayes filter has two steps, the algorithm I will be using is shown below.
+Every iteration of the Bayes filter has two steps and the algorithm I will be using is shown below.

 <img src="https://github.com/segergabriel/FastRobots/blob/main/images/10algo.png?raw=true" width="500" height="300">